Family Health Magazine - PREVENTION

 The Lifesaving Society believes everyone, especially children, must be able to swim to survive.
 To accomplish this goal, the Swim to Survive program was created and launched nationwide.
 The use of lifejackets as a teaching aid is one key element.
 The program quickly teaches the skills required to meet the Canadian Swim to Survive Standard.

-The Lifesaving Society's website, www.lifesaving.org, is a great resource where you can learn about Water Smart™ choices, Swim to Survive, and how to safely enjoy aquatic activities.
+, www.lifesaving.org, is a great resource where you can learn about Water Smart™ choices, Swim to Survive, and how to safely enjoy aquatic activities.
 Your local swimming facility may also be able to help.

 The Lifesaving Society created the Canadian Swim to Survive Standard to define minimum swimming skills for safe activities in, on and around the water.
 A sequence of three basic skills provides the essential swimming ability to survive an unexpected fall into deep water.
 These basic skills are: roll into deep water, tread water for one minute, and swim 50 metres.